des1-gner/ass2_oisinAeonn/README.txt

 LinkedHashMaps were no longer required as SQL maintained the order of my Posts, and Users.

 Encapsulation with Package Structuring: By structuring the application into packages, access control was effectively managed.
 Most variables were kept private, but inheritance necessitated some variables to be declared as protected or public.

+In my code, I've made use of various data structures, SOLID principles, and design patterns:

+Data Structures:

+Lists (e.g., ArrayList): I utilized lists to aggregate and return sets of data, such as when fetching all users or posts.

+Maps (e.g., HashMap): I employed maps for representing distributions in my UserDAO and PostDAO classes.

+SOLID Principles:

+Single Responsibility Principle (SRP):

+I designed each class to have a specific, singular responsibility:

+UpgradeView solely manages the upgrade screen.
+VIPView is a specialized extension of the dashboard with VIP features.
+UserDAO exclusively handles database operations related to users.
+PostDAO is dedicated to database operations related to posts.

+Open/Closed Principle (OCP):

+I made an effort to uphold this principle by using inheritance.
+For instance, VIPView extends DashboardView, which allows for the extension of features without modifying existing behavior.
+Liskov Substitution Principle (LSP):

+I did not directly implement Interface Segregation Principle (ISP) or Dependency Inversion Principle (VIP).
+However I ensured as best as possible that the subclasses I created were substitutable for their base classes, and only implemented what they required to function.

+I used the Singleton pattern with DatabaseConnector to ensure a level of abstraction, hinting at the application of DIP.

+Structures / Patterns:

+Singleton Pattern:

+Both in UserDAO and PostDAO, I implemented the Singleton pattern for database connections using DatabaseConnector.getInstance().
+This ensures a single instance of the database connection throughout my application.
+Factory Method Pattern (potentially):

+I've leveraged the getInstance() methods in a way that suggests the Factory Method pattern.
+However, in the context of my code, it primarily serves the Singleton pattern.
+Inheritance/Extension:

+By making VIPView a subclass of DashboardView, I showcased the use of inheritance and created a space for feature extension and specialization.
+Data Access Object (DAO) Pattern:

+I incorporated the DAO pattern in both UserDAO and PostDAO, providing a clear and abstract interface to the database for users and posts.
+Model-View Separation:

+I emphasized a separation of the view (GUI components) from the underlying data models, as seen in classes like UpgradeView and VIPView.

+These all are apart of the MVC Pattern (Model, View, Controller).

 Challenges Faced During Development: